moneyforward/insdog/src/site/markdown/4-Design/ComponentInteractions.md

 - Action compilation pipeline
 - Custom `JUnit5` extension (custom test runner) and annotation based programming model

-Note that code examples and class/sequence diagrams in this page are only intended to describe the basic concepts and may be different from the final product code in their implementation details.
+Note that code examples and class/sequence diagrams in this page are intended to describe the basic concepts and may be different from the product code in their implementation details.
+Thus, even if a concept is described as a class in diagrams in this page, it may not have a corresponding implementation class in the code base, for instance.

 ## Scenes, Acts, and Play